-Our dedicated EHS committee, co-chaired by our Chief Operating Officer and General Counsel, meets every quarter to track our progress on various EHS initiatives and weigh in on upcoming operational decisions.
+Our dedicated EHS committee, co-chaired by our Senior Vice President of Operations and General Counsel, meets every quarter to track our progress on various EHS initiatives and weigh in on upcoming operational decisions.
 Additionally, our Board of Directors receives formalized quarterly updates on the various EHS and social initiatives we pursue.

 Safety is our highest priority.
 Upon hiring, all of our field employees receive safety training followed by frequent to reinforce safety knowledge.
 It’s also important to us that our contractors and anyone who may be present on our locations are aware of our safety expectations and are held to the same high standard.

 - Annual and Bi-Annual Recertification Training which includes CPR and First Aid

 Examples of our wide variety of trainings include, but are not limited to: